In brief

 This discrimination in the criminal justice system demonstrates how racism is firmly embedded across Australia.

-Amnesty’s Indigenous rights work complements the huge amount of human rights advocacy that Aboriginal and Torres Strait Islander individuals and organisations are doing across Australia.
+Amnesty’s First Nations rights work complements the huge amount of human rights advocacy that Aboriginal and Torres Strait Islander individuals and organisations are doing across Australia.

-That is the foundation of our Community is Everything campaign – with research and plans developed under the guidance of Indigenous community members.
+That is the foundation of our Community is Everything campaign – with research and plans developed under the guidance of First Nations community members.

-We are working with Indigenous peak organisations and other NGOs, as part of the Change the Record coalition, to close the justice gap.
+We are working with First Nations peak organisations and other NGOs, as part of the Change the Record coalition, to close the justice gap.

 The two main goals of Change the Record are to: